propelorm/propelorm.github.com/_posts/2021-01-22-propel2-alpha-12-release.markdown

 With this release, we continue Alpha-version cleanups aiming API stabilization.

-Many thanks to our contributors. 👍
+Many thanks to our contributors!

 <!-- more -->